cconvey/cpu-n1/docs/cpu-n1-ISA.rst

 Integers
 ~~~~~~~~

--  Signed integers are have 2’s-complement representation.
+-  Signed integers use 2’s-complement representation.
 -  Unsigned integers have plain binary representaiton.
 -  All integer values are ``$word_size_bytes`` long.